Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        1. [=Manifest objects=] and [=Media objects=] MUST be uploaded via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations.
 This specification does not imply any functional differentiation between a PUT or a POST operation.
-Either may be used to supply content to the receiving entity.
+Either may be used to supply content to the [=Receiving entity=].
        3. [=Media objects=] that are not referenced in corresponding [=Manifest objects=] SHOULD be removed by the ingest source via an HTTP DELETE operation.
 		  A DELETE request should support: